smsheehan/NYC_Citibike_Challenge/README.md

 ![image](https://user-images.githubusercontent.com/90977689/147418270-07d450da-16c0-4c36-8bdc-2b9339d36567.png)

-## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+## Summary:

+In summary, if building a CitiBike business in Des Moines, the business should be scaled for a maximum utilization of 60K rides per month.
+Our analysis shows that the majority of riders are annual subscribers so we should make sure that annual subscriptions are priced to ensure profitability for the business.